 It’s important to note that the responsibility to assess your employment status and pay or deduct tax contributions falls to the businesses you’re carrying out work through – not you.
 It’s also worth mentioning that HMRC will not come after you retrospectively for non-compliance.
 The UK Government has said there will not be targeted campaigns concentrating on previous years.

-Crucially, off-payroll working rules don’t apply if the agency, company or a third party supplying workers directly employs them and deducts Income Tax and National Insurance Contributions.
+Crucially, off-payroll working rules don’t apply if the agency, company or a third party supplying workers directly employ them and deducts Income Tax and National Insurance Contributions.

 So, those are the changes.
 What happens next?